topkecleon/telegram-bot-bash/README.md

 From Version 0.60 on keybord format for ```send_keyboard``` and ```send_message "mykeyboardstartshere ..."``` was changed.
 Keybords are now defined in JSON Array notation e.g. "[ \\"yes\\" , \\"no\\" ]".
 This has the advantage that you can create any type of keyboard supported by Telegram.
-**This is an incompatible change for keyboards used in older bashbot versions.**
+The old format is supported for backward compatibility, but may fail for strange corner cases.

 *Example Keyboards*:

 - OLD format: 'yes' 'no' (two strings)
 - NEW format: '[ "yes" , "no" ]' (string containing an array)
-- new keybord layouts, no possible with old format:
+- new keybord layouts, not possible with old format:
     - Yes No in two rows: '[ "yes" ] , [ "no" ]'
     - numpad style keyboard: '[ "1" , "2" , "3" ] , [ "4" , "5" , "6" ] , [ "7" , "8" , "9" ] , [ "0" ]'